 6.1 Performance criteria for continuous phenomena

-6.1.1A Performance criteria for continuous phenomena for NR repeaters and NCR-Fwd
+6.1.1A Performance criteria for continuous phenomena for RF repeaters and NCR-Fwd

 The power accuracy of the EUT shall be measured throughout the period of exposure of the phenomenon.

-For repeater type 1-C, NCR type 1-C, and NCR type 1-H, the measured output power Pmax,p,AC during the test shall not change from the rated passband output power Prated,p,AC measured before the test by more than ± 1 dB.
+For RF repeater type 1-C, NCR type 1-C, and NCR type 1-H, the measured output power Pmax,p,AC during the test shall not change from the rated passband output power Prated,p,AC measured before the test by more than ± 1 dB.

-For repeater type 2-O and NCR type 2-O, the maximum passband TRP output power Pmax,p,TRP during the test shall not change from the rated passband TRP output power Prated,p,TRP measured before the test by more than ± 1 dB.
+For RF repeater type 2-O and NCR type 2-O, the maximum passband TRP output power Pmax,p,TRP during the test shall not change from the rated passband TRP output power Prated,p,TRP measured before the test by more than ± 1 dB.

 At the conclusion of the test the EUT shall operate as intended with no loss of user control functions or stored data.